 - 30 19" top bars with comb guides

 - Solid Bottom Board comes standard - Since we promote treatment-free beekeeping where you don't monitor mites, we want the bees to have access to the floor of the hive so they can do their housekeeping and keep it clean.
-Screened bottom with removable/adjustable bottom board for monitoring mites is available at no extra cost upon request.
+Screened bottom with a removable/adjustable bottom board for monitoring mites is available at no extra cost upon request.

 - There are five entrance holes on the hinge side of the hive (three in the middle and one at either end of the sides).
 Other entrance options are available upon request.

 Pull Down the Drop Down Menus to Select Different Customizations

 Observation Window: 9 out of 10 customers choose this model.
 This can be built into the hive and provide you and your family with a safe and unintrusive way of seeing what your bees are up to.
 We use glass instead of Plexi and I seal it by using animal-safe caulking.
 This way neither the glass nor the caulking off-gasses into your bees' home and into their stores.
 (Orders that are shipped DO NOT come with glass or caulking at this time however it is easy to get a local hardware store to cut a 1/8" thick sheet to 6"x36" and install the glass yourself).

 Entrances: You can choose the standard 5 entrance layout where the hive starts building comb in the center of the hive and works toward the ends.
 You may choose a slot or holes entrance(s) in the end wall of the hive where the hive starts on one end and works toward the other.